yangshun/fate/docs/guide/getting-started.md

 In fate, each component declares the data it needs using views.
 Views are composed upward through the component tree until they reach a root, where the actual request is made. fate fetches all required data in a single request.
 React Suspense manages loading states, and any data-fetching errors naturally bubble up to React error boundaries.
 This eliminates the need for imperative loading logic or manual error handling.

-Traditionally, React apps are built with components and hooks.
-Fate introduces a third primitive: views – a declarative way for components to express their data requirements.
+Traditionally, React apps are built with components and hooks. fate introduces a third primitive: views – a declarative way for components to express their data requirements.
 An app built with fate looks more like this:

 <p align="center">
   <picture class="fate-tree">